If you research tropical building materials online, you will undoubtedly run into bamboo as an option.

 Most Panama Bamboo Is Not Construction Grade

-The bamboo that I have encountered in Puerto Armuelles, and generally in Panama, appears to be some strain of fast growing golden bamboo.
-Though the timber variety grows very large, our bamboo has a mostly hollow structure.
+Most bamboo that I have encountered in Puerto Armuelles, and generally in Panama, appears to be some strain of fast-growing golden bamboo.

 Panama’s most common bamboos are prone to dry out and crack in the dry season.
 It also degrades rapidly when exposed to sunlight and is prone to mold and rot.